Famous Trials

 Legal Classification: Administrative Law; this legal field associated with events and circumstances in which the Federal Government of the United States engages its citizens, including the administration of government programs, the creation of agencies, and the establishment of a legal, regulatory federal standard

-United States Reports Case Number: 378 U.S. 478
+United States Reports Case Number: 476 U.S. 79

-Date of the Delivery of the Verdict: June 22nd, 1964
+Date of the Delivery of the Verdict: April 30th, 1986

-The Case Profile of Regents of the University of California v.
-Bakke
+The Case Profile of Texas v.
+Johnson

-Date of the Trial: October 8th, 1977
+Date of the Trial: March 21st, 1989

 Legal Classification: Administrative Law; this legal field associated with events and circumstances in which the Federal Government of the United States engages its citizens, including the administration of government programs, the creation of agencies, and the establishment of a legal, regulatory federal standard